 ATTENDANCE: The school opens for students at 8:00 a.m. to allow students to make up missed hours.
-Classes are from 9:00 a.m. to 5:30 p.m. on Tuesday through Saturday.
-Students may attend full time at 25 hours per week or part time at 16 hours per week.
+Classes are from 9:00 a.m. to 5:00 p.m. on Tuesday through Saturday.
+Students may attend full time at 28, 32, or 34 hours per week.
 All students are required to attend 16 Saturday hours per month.
 Any students attending less than 67% of their scheduled hours at their specified SAP evaluation point are placed on warning or probation, as applicable.
-The minimum attendance length is 8 weeks and the maximum attendance length is 19 weeks.